QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

             self.nx, self.nk = B.shape
             self.A, self.B = A, B

-            # checking the dimension of D (extended from the scalar case)
+            # Checking the dimension of D (extended from the scalar case)
             if len(D.shape) > 1 and D.shape[0] != 1:
                 self.nm = D.shape[0]
                 self.D = D